marjoleinF/pre/README.md

 airq.ens <- pre(Ozone ~ ., data = airq)
 ```

-Note that the random seed was set first, to allow for later replication
+Note that it is necessary to set the random seed, to allow for later
-of the results, as the fitting procedure depends on random sampling of
+replication of the results, because the fitting procedure depends on
-training observations.
+random sampling of training observations.

 We can print the resulting ensemble (alternatively, we could use the
 `print` method):